 - Kingdom Taproom – St. Johnsbury, VT – offering craft beer, wine and spirits along with a small menu, focusing on locally-sourced foods.

 - Salt Bistro – St. Johnsbury, VT – cozy, very approachable local place serving nicely prepared American bistro cuisine.

 - Beal House Inn – Littleton, NH – rustic American tavern fare done nicely; menu changes frequently.
 Cozy and relaxing atmosphere.

 - Tim-Bir Alley Restaurant – Littleton, NH – offering upscale food in a bistro-like casual atmosphere.

 - Chang Thai Cafe – Littleton, NH – offers very fresh, authentic Thai food in a comfortable and contemporary atmosphere.

-- Schilling Brew Pub– Littleton, NH – craft brews made here that change frequently, great brick oven pizzas, stromboli, calzones, all in a rustic environment.
+- Schilling Brew Pub– Littleton, NH – craft brews made here that change frequently, great brick oven flatbread pizzas, salads, and charcuterie all in a rustic environment.

 - Adair Country Inn & Restaurant – Bethlehem, NH – New England style cuisine with lighter fare in the bar.

 - Sugar Hill Inn – Sugar Hill, NH – Four-course fixed price dinner in an elegant dining room.